OGGM/initialization/README.rst

 change with time lags between a few years and many centuries, and the backwards reconstruction is impeded by the non-linear interaction between glacier geometry and mass balance.

 This repository host a new method, based on OGGM that estimates past glacier states.
+The method was published in "The Cryosphere": `Initialization of a global glacier model based on present-day glacier geometry and past climate information: an ensemble approach <https://www.the-cryosphere.net/13/3317/2019/tc-13-3317-2019.html>`_.

 Our method consists of 3 steps and the workflow is shown in the following figure: